rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 +++
-title = "How to use React's Provider Pattern" description = "Wondering about React's provider pattern?
+title = "How to use React's Provider Pattern with React's Context" description = "Wondering about React's provider pattern?
 This article gives you a gentle introduction to the pattern, various use cases where it can be used, and how it can be implemented by using React's context API.
 React's provider pattern can help you to scale your state management or to introduce theming in your application ..." date = "2017-07-11T13:50:46+02:00" tags = ["React", "JavaScript"]